The Probate Process (PE)

 Probate details vary somewhat by province, but there are many common elements.
 While it is sometimes possible to settle an estate without going through probate, many of the basic concepts are the same whether or not the court is involved:

 Appointment: The first step is to get the court to formally appoint you as executor (or personal representative, or administrator, or trustee, or whatever local term is used).
 This step requires filing documents with the court, notifying potentially interested parties, and obtaining a probate bond if required.
-See Becoming an Executor for details, and Probate Forms.
+See Becoming an Executor in PE for details, and PE Probate Forms.

 Estate Inventory: You will need to provide the court with an official inventory of estate assets.
 Often, an initial version of this inventory will be required along with the probate application, but this inventory can be updated later if additional information comes to light.
 See Taking Inventory.